wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 ## 4. Compute basic numbers

 From the last two sections, we have BAM files storing reads mapping to where of the genome and coordinate files storing where genes and transcripts located in the genome.
-Together them we can compute various kind of numbers of reads for genes and transcripts.
-The next perl one-liner generates 6 commands that use `ASnumbers.pl` to generate many kinds of numbers for the alternative-splicing computation for the 6 samples.
+Together them we can compute various kinds of numbers of reads for genes and transcripts.
+The next perl one-liner generates 6 commands that use `ASnumbers.pl` to generate files of numbers for the 6 samples for the alternative-splicing computation.
 ```
 ls *.merged.bam | perl -ne 'chomp; /(.+?)\./; push @{$hash{$1}},$_; if(eof){ for $key (sort keys %hash){ $cmd="ASnumbers.pl -model tair10.strand.model tair10.strand.cgff $key @{$hash{$key}} > $key.numbers.log"; print "\nCMD: $cmd\n"; system "$cmd"; } }'
 ```